gesanqiu/Trantor/fastcvSample/fastcvSample.md

-# FastCV APIs: NV12 to BGR888
+# FastCV APIs: NV12 to BGR888(Compile on host machine)

 ## 1. Setting up the host Linux machine